TAUSBV/dqf-api/v3/README.md

 * If you want to batch submit all translated segments that have been edited (= for which there is a new translated content and/or time information) within a translation type project, you need to use the method:
 [POST /v3/project/child/{projectId}/file/{fileId}/targetLang/{targetLangCode}/sourceSegment/translation/batch](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment/add_0).
 To check whether a source segment has already a translation assigned you can use the following operation:
 [GET /v3/project/child/{projectId}/file/{fileId}/targetLang/{targetLangCode}/sourceSegment/batch](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment/get).
-This request will return all of the source segments of the file and a flag determining if any target content has been posted for the specified target language.
+This request will return all source segments of the file and a flag determining if any target content has been posted for the specified target language.

 * If you need to batch submit all remaining translated segments that were _not_ edited (e.g. 100% matches, locked segments, etc.) for which there is no additional metadata, you should use this other method:
 [POST /v3/project/child/{projectId}/file/{fileId}/targetLang/{targetLangCode}/targetSegment/batch](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment/add_0_1_2).
 This is similar to the batch source segments operation.
 To verify which source segments have target segment content the following method can be used:
 [GET v3/project/child/{projectId}/file/{fileId}/targetLang/{targetLangCode}/sourceSegment/batch](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language%2FSegment/get).
-This request will return all of the source segments of the file and a flag determining if any target content has been posted for the specified target language. **This method can in fact be replaced by the method above, which allows for _null_ values for _editedSegment_.**
+This request will return all source segments of the file and a flag determining if any target content has been posted for the specified target language. **This method can in fact be replaced by the method above, which allows for _null_ values for _editedSegment_.**

 **Note:** A target segment batch upload can take place at _any time_ during the execution of the translation/review project.
 You will need to evaluate the available triggers in your tool.
-A batch upload can be made e.g when a user is completes his/her part of the job or e.g. after the user has submitted the first segment.
+A batch upload can be made e.g. when a user completes his/her part of the job or e.g. after the user has submitted the first segment.
 In this latter case, the edits made to a segment during translation/review will be send via a PUT call.

 **IMPORTANT:** If you are using [Approach 2](#approach2), you will still need to post each segment pair with separate calls until a dedicated batch upload call is implemented.